websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/configuring-ccr-in-a-local-follower-data-center.md

    If testing locally, configure Tomcat to use different ports than your remote DXP node.
 Use `9080` as the HTTP port, `9443` as the redirect port, and `9005` as the shutdown port to follow this example setup (change the server ports in `[Liferay Home]/tomcat-[version]/conf/server.xml`).
 ```

-1. Copy the [Elasticsearch connection configuration files](./configuring-ccr-in-a-local-follower-data-center.md#configure-the-remote-liferay-dxp-cluster-node) `*ElasticsearchConnectionConfiguration-remote.config` and the `*ElasticsearchConfiguration.config` file from the remote DXP cluster node's `osgi/configs` folder, into the corresponding folder on the local DXP cluster node.
+1. Copy the [Elasticsearch connection configuration files](./configuring-ccr-in-a-local-follower-data-center.md#configure-the-remote-liferay-dxp-cluster-node) from the remote DXP cluster node's `osgi/configs` folder, into the corresponding folder on the local DXP cluster node.

+   For Liferay DXP 7.3, this includes `*ElasticsearchConnectionConfiguration-remote.config` and `*ElasticsearchConfiguration.config`.

    ```important::
       The ``remoteClusterConnectionId`` value in the ``ElasticsearchConfiguration.config`` must match the ``connectionId`` in the ``ElasticsearchConnectionConfiguration-remote.config`` file.
    ```

+   For Liferay DXP 7.2, this includes `*ElasticsearchConfiguration.config` and `*XPackSecurityConfiguration.config`.

    Once these files are provided, the write connection for the local DXP cluster node is configured.

 1. Now configure the read-only connection to the local Elasticsearch server with the follower indexes.

-Provide a configuration file to `Liferay Home/osgi/configs` named `com.liferay.portal.search.elasticsearch7.configuration.ElasticsearchConnectionConfiguration-ccr.config`.
+   For Liferay DXP 7.3, provide a configuration file to `Liferay Home/osgi/configs` named `com.liferay.portal.search.elasticsearch7.configuration.ElasticsearchConnectionConfiguration-ccr.config`.

    Give it these contents: